ggreeley/belief_synch_reanalysis_505/README.md

     - Contains **2021-11_original_data.xlsx**.
 This is the original Vlasceanu et al. data, downloaded from OSF (available here: ).
     - Contains **2021-11_original_data_ggedits.xlsx**.
 This is the slightly modified original data, in which I updated relevant column names to make them a) unique (and therefore amenable to further processing/analysis with R) and b) more information rich (e.g., including more information about the relevant variables [myth vs. fact, practiced vs. not] by working backward from Excel formulae).
 Basically, this would have been difficult if not impossible to do in R.
   - "analysis""
-    - Contains
-    - Contains
-    - Contains
+    - Contains the data used for analysis